Ayonika/Web-developement/README.md

 # Web-developement
-Web-development series to learnhow to make your own website
+Web-development series to learn how to make your own website